 * Rev. David Koeneman - May 7, 1995 to February 18, 2007

 * Rev. Wm.
 Daniel O'Connor - October 21, 2007 to date

 Services were held at the Greenfield 7th Day Adventist Church from April 1957 to August 1963.
 The present church site was purchased in January 1962 and dedication of the worship space was held on August 25, 1963.
 Faith Fellowship Center, an all-purpose fellowship and education building, was dedicated on April 20, 1980.

-In 1997, the congregational voted to begin its 1.3 million dollar building project to add a new narthex and nave area.
+In 1997, the congregation voted to begin its $1.3 million dollar building project to add a new narthex and nave area.